ameyarsalvi/RedRes/README.md

 ```
 self.track_vel = -0.4*np.sin(self.velCoeff*0.05*self.step_no) + 0.5
 self.track_vel = -0.4*np.sin(velCoeff)
+self.velCoeff = random.uniform(0.314,0.157)
 ```
+The velcoeff ensurs the peak for the sine vel tracking occurs at t =5s to t=10s

 2. New training introduces uncertainity in state transitions modeled as :